Network for Transport Measures

 Venue: Sjöfartshuset, Skeppsbron 10, Stockholm

-Registration: info[a]transportmeasures.org, latest the 14 april. ”First come first served”.
+Registration: info[a]transportmeasures.org, latest date March 31. ”First come first served”.

 Formal member meeting